BalloonBox-Inc/near-oracle-algorithm/routers/README.md

 Response: **400**

-- Sample error response from a Coinbase test account requesting more than what is allowed for that template.
+- Sample error response from a Coinbase test account requesting more than what is allowed for that template

 ```bash
     {